 COVID-19 strikes.
 We pour ourselves a stiff drink and prepare to pivot.
 We postpone the third phase of building construction, and ramp up exhibit production instead.
 We successfully retain our entire pre- COVID staff and continue growing our creative team.
 Full steam ahead!

-We continue to build and design exhibits and acquire rights and permissions to more that 70 books for exhibition.
+We continue to build and design exhibits and acquire rights and permissions to more than 70 books for exhibition.
 We continue to expand our staff and prepare to welcome visitors to The Rabbit hOle in 12-18 months!